Faqs

 3) Make sure your instrument fits snugly in its case and does not shift or bump around.
 Vibrations on the plane and in the trailer have caused instruments to disassemble themselves!
 If needed, add some extra padding – (bubble wrap, towel, t-shirt) to prevent the instrument from moving around in the case.

-4) If you have an expensive wooden instrument, consider purchasing “Dampit” to keep humidity stable during the flight.
+4) If you have an expensive wooden instrument, consider purchasing a “Dampit” to keep humidity stable during the flight.

 5) If you have only a soft case, purchase a hard case or see if you can borrow or rent a hard case.
 If that’s not an option, make sure your instrument has plenty of padding protection – it will get bumped around on the plane and in the trailer.
 You use a soft case at your own risk.